zerynth/docs-v3/docs/reference/libs/zerynth/zdm/docs/examples.md

 # Examples

-The following are a list of examples for lib.zerynth.zdm.
+The following are some examples for the ZDM library.

 ## Simple ZDM

-In this example you can see how to create a ZDM device and connect it to the Zerynth Device Manager and send periodically data.
-It simulates a weather sensor that sends temperature and pressure values to the ZDM periodically.
+This example shows how to create a ZDM agent, start it and have it send data periodically.
+It simulates a weather sensor that sends temperature and pressure values.

-You can use this example to test ZDM Webhooks and Ubidots integration.
+You can use this example to test ZDM Webhooks and Ubidots integrations.

-To check if the ZDM is correctly receiving data sent by your device, use the data ZDM command.

 ```main.py```